Staff & Board

 Adjunct Curator

 Stephanie Berlangieri (she/her) is a curator, researcher, and writer.
-Her research interests include digital technology, labour, mental health, and subjectivity in relation to neoliberalism.
-She is currently Associate Curator at Carriageworks, and has held curatorial positions at the Museum of Contemporary Art and the Biennale of Sydney.
-Her exhibitions include Salote Tawale: I Remember You and The National 4: Australian Art Now (Carriageworks, 2023); and Vivienne Binns: On and through the Surface, Doug Aitken: New Era, and Anywhere but Here (Museum of Contemporary Art, 2021).
+Her research interests include digital technology, labour, mental health, and their impacts on contemporary selfhood and social relation.
+She is currently Curator — Research at the Monash University Museum of Art and has held curatorial positions at Carriageworks, Museum of Contemporary Art and the Biennale of Sydney.
+Recent curatorial projects include Salote Tawale: I Remember You and The National 4: Australian Art Now (Carriageworks, 2023); and Vivienne Binns: On and through the Surface, Doug Aitken: New Era, and Anywhere but Here (Museum of Contemporary Art, 2021).
 She has written for Art Monthly AustralasiaArt Asia PacificArtist Profile, and Art and Australia.

 • Shannon Brett